codyhouff/Tensorflow_object_detection_and_artificial_dataset_generation/README.md

         ├── street_signs                     # put the front street sign images in here ├── new folder                       # or if its another class of object, put the images in here

+### Get some test images and put them in a folder in test images
+save images as: image1.jpg, image2.jpg, etc

+    .
+    ├── test_images
+        ├── street_signs	# folder containing street signs test images
+        ├── new folder          # new folder containing test images

 ### Download a model
 download model from <a href='https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md'>here</a><br> I used the ssd_mobilenet_v1_coco model.